klengvinayte/ip_monitor/README.md

 **How to run the tests with Docker**

-Run the following commands to run the tests
+Run the following commands to run the tests:
 ```angular2html
 docker-compose run web rake db:migrate RAILS_ENV=test
 ```